RobotML/RobotML-documentation/UserGuide/ExamplesOfUse/ATKScenario/ProblemModelCreation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the scenary we can found 4 base compenents:

 * Automat : The element can be autonomous
 * Function : The element is used as function  (ex : management)
 * Equipment : The element is used as equipement (ex : jammer)
-* Simulation object : The element is a simulation object
+* Simulation object : The element is a simulation publicobject

 Show the **RobotML** perspective, and select the **BasicModelObject** node in the **Model explorer**.
 Do right clic and choose **new child/Add new package..**
 Names the new package as **Component base**, and do right clic on it.
 Choose **add new diagram/Add a class diagram**, named it **baseComponent_classDiagram**.